Quaternion: History

 From the mid-1880s, quaternions began to be displaced by vector analysis, which had been developed by Josiah Willard Gibbs, Oliver Heaviside, and Hermann von Helmholtz.
 Vector analysis described the same phenomena as quaternions, so it borrowed some ideas and terminology liberally from the literature on quaternions.
 However, vector analysis was conceptually simpler and notationally cleaner, and eventually quaternions were relegated to a minor role in mathematics and physics.
 A side-effect of this transition is that Hamilton's work is difficult to comprehend for many modern readers.
 Hamilton's original definitions are unfamiliar and his writing style was wordy and difficult to follow.

 However, quaternions have had a revival since the late 20th century, primarily due to their utility in describing spatial rotations.
 The representations of rotations by quaternions are more compact and quicker to compute than the representations by matrices.
 In addition, unlike Euler angles, they are not susceptible to "gimbal lock".
-For this reason, quaternions are used in computer graphics, computer vision, robotics, control theory, signal processing, attitude control, physics, bioinformatics, molecular dynamics, computer simulations, and orbital mechanics.
+For this reason, quaternions are used in computer graphics, computer vision, robotics, nuclear magnetic resonance image sampling, control theory, signal processing, attitude control, physics, bioinformatics, molecular dynamics, computer simulations, and orbital mechanics.
 For example, it is common for the attitude control systems of spacecraft to be commanded in terms of quaternions.
-Quaternions have received another boost from number theory because of their relationships with the quadratic forms.
+Quaternions also have contributed to number theory, because of their relationships with the quadratic forms.